loggi/loggibud/docs/loggibud_univesp.md

 It was developed in colaboration with The Virtual University of the State of São Paulo.
 All the content is in Portuguese, but we welcome contributions to translate it to other languages.*

+# Pré-requisitos Do Curso
+Entery Level Knowledage of python
+Familarty with colab

 # Conteúdo do curso

 ## Boas Vindas